-FY 2020/2021 Accomplishments: To improve the security and maintainability of our office network, the agency implemented security patches to its network hardware and developed a secure baseline operating system image, based on Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIGs), to be deployed throughout the agency.
-The agency is also in the process of deploying its Virtual Private Network solution to facilitate secure remote work for its staff.
+FY 2021 / FY 2022 (to date) Accomplishments: To improve the security and maintainability of our office network, the agency implemented security patches to its network hardware and developed a secure baseline operating system image, based on Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIGs), to be deployed throughout the agency.
+The agency also deployed its Virtual Private Network solution to facilitate secure remote work for its staff.
+In FY 2023, NMB will need to refresh its hardware and software to ensure users have the resources needed to be efficient in accomplishing their work.